-- (a) Every building and dwelling unit shall be weatherproof and capable of being adequately heated.
-The heating equipment in every dwelling or dwelling unit shall be maintained in proper working order at all times. - (1) Every central or electric heating system shall be properly installed and maintained in good and safe working condition and capable of safely and adequately heating all habitable rooms, bathrooms and water closet compartments in every dwelling or dwelling units to a temperature of at
+- 1. The installation or use of more than one portable heating appliance shall not be construed as meeting the minimum standard for the heating of an occupied dwelling.
+(Ord.
+4/16/12) - (a) Every building and dwelling unit shall be weatherproof and capable of being adequately heated.
+The heating equipment in every dwelling or dwelling unit shall be maintained in a safe workable condition. - (1) Every central or electric heating system shall be properly installed and maintained in good and safe working condition and capable of safely and adequately heating all habitable rooms, bathrooms and water closet compartments in occupied housing to a temperature of at least 68 degrees Fahrenheit at a point three feet above the floor with an outside temperature of 20 degrees Fahrenheit. - (2) Where a central or electric heating system is not provided, each dwelling unit shall be provided with sufficient fireplaces, chimney flues, or gas vents whereby heating appliances may be properly connected so as to furnish a minimum temperature of 68 degrees Fahrenheit at a point three feet above the floor with an outside temperature of 20 degrees Fahrenheit. - (3) All gas and oil burning equipment installed on the premises shall be of a type approved and installed in accordance with the provisions of the North Carolina State Building Code and any other applicable codes. - (b) Liquid fuel stored on the premises shall be stored in accordance with the provisions of the North Carolina State Building Code and any other applicable codes. - (c) Chimneys shall be tight, safe and capable of maintaining proper draft of combustion byproducts to outside air. - (d) No holes shall be permitted in the flue except for necessary vent connections and cleanout doors. - (e) All existing hanging masonry chimneys shall be removed or reattached. - (f) Thimbles shall be grouted in tightly. - (g) Thimbles shall be located high enough to provide proper draft for the heating appliance served thereby. - (h) Fireplace(s) shall be used only for supplemental heat and not for primary heating, and shall have no loose mortar or damaged firebrick. - (i) Hearths shall be of noncombustible material and shall extend at least 12 inches beyond the face and six inches beyond each side of the fireplace opening. - (j) No combustible materials shall be permitted within seven inches of the top and seven inches on either side of the fireplace opening.

-- least 68 degrees Fahrenheit at a point three feet above the floor with an outside temperature of 20 degrees Fahrenheit. - (2) Where a central or electric heating system is not provided, each dwelling or dwelling unit shall be provided with sufficient fireplaces, chimney flues, or gas vents whereby heating appliances may be properly connected so as to furnish a minimum temperature of 68 degrees Fahrenheit at a point three feet above the floor with an outside temperature of 20 degrees Fahrenheit. - (3) All gas and oil burning equipment installed on the premises shall be of a type approved and installed in accordance with the provisions of the state building code and any other applicable codes. - (b) Liquid fuel stored on the premises shall be stored in accordance with the provisions of the state building code and any other applicable codes. - (c) Chimneys shall be tight, safe, and capable of maintaining proper draft of combustion byproducts to outside air. - (d) No holes shall be permitted in the flue except for necessary vent connections and cleanout doors. - (e) All existing masonry chimneys that are not properly attached to the structure shall be removed or reattached in accordance with the provisions of the most currently adopted State residential building code and any other applicable codes. - (f) Thimbles shall be grouted in tightly. - (g) Thimbles shall be located high enough to provide proper draft for the heating appliance served thereby. - (h) Fireplace(s) shall be used only for supplemental heat and not for primary heating and shall have no loose mortar or damaged firebrick. - (i) Hearths shall be of noncombustible material and shall extend at least 12 inches beyond the face and six inches beyond each side of the fireplace opening. - (j) No combustible materials shall be permitted within seven inches of the top and seven inches on either side of the fireplace opening. - (k) No combustible material shall be located within six inches of the thimble.
-(Ord. of 6-15-98; Ord. of 6-21-21)
+(k) No combustible material shall be located within six inches of the thimble.